Trunpm/AKMNet-Micro-Expression/README.md

   third: run `python main.py` in your terminal.

  *
-If you have questions, post them as GitHub issues.
+  If you have questions, post them in GitHub issues.